boramonideep/XMC-for-Arduino/Core-Libraries.md

 ## I2S Library

-This library has been tested for the [Adafruit MEMS microphone breakout](https://learn.adafruit.com/adafruit-i2s-mems-microphone-breakout) with both XMC4700 relax kit and XMC1100 XMC2Go.
-It also support´s Infineon's XENSIV MEMS microphone.
-Please refer to documentation for pin connections.
+This library has been tested with the IM69D130 Microphone Shield2Go with both XMC4700 Relax Kit and XMC1100 XMC2Go.
+Please refer to the [README.md](https://github.com/Infineon/XMC-for-Arduino/blob/master/arm/libraries/I2S/README.md) of the I2S library for pin connections.

 ### Limitations
-With XMC2Go (possibly also with other XMC1000 family devices), you might see many glitches in the sampled data.
-This is due to the lower speed of the microcontrollers, and you should try to reduce the I2S sampling rate.
+With XMC 2Go (possibly also with other XMC1000 family devices), you might easily overflow the I2S buffer and you should try to reduce the I2S sampling rate if so.